FT: Bair on Protecting Smaller Banks from Investor Nerves

 4) ECST S US MONEY SUPPLY –> From source list on left, select ‘Center for Financial Stability’

-Today we release CFS monetary and financial measures for November 2022.
-CFS Divisia M4, which is the broadest and most important measure of money, grew by 0.2% in November 2022 on a year-over-year basis, maintaining the same growth rate as in October.
+Today we release CFS monetary and financial measures for September 2023.
+CFS Divisia M4, which is the broadest and most important measure of money, fell by 1.7% in September 2023 on a year-over-year basis, following a decrease of 2.4% in August.

 For Monetary and Financial Data Release Report: